Three Card Tarot Spread

 The classic.
 What shaped this situation, where it stands now, and where it's heading.
 Ideal for ongoing questions about relationships, career, or personal growth.

-Situation / Action / Outcome
+Situation / Action / Direction

 Mind / Body / Spirit